iredmail/docs/en_US/ee/0-easy.to.ee.md

 ## Notes before getting started

-- iRedAdmin and iRedAdmin-Pro are not available after migrated to iRedMail EE, because iRedMail EE offers same features as iRedAdmin-Pro, hence no need to run iRedAdmin(-Pro) after migrated.
+- iRedAdmin and iRedAdmin-Pro are not available after migrated to iRedMail EE, because iRedMail EE offers same (and more) features as iRedAdmin-Pro, hence no need to run iRedAdmin(-Pro) after migrated.
 - An EE license is required.
-Please login or sign up to our website to get a trial license or purchase one: <https://store.iredmail.org/>.
+Please login or sign up to our iRedMail Store website to get a free trial license or purchase one: <https://store.iredmail.org/>.
 - We recommend to [manage ssl cert with the builtin certificate manager](./ee.cert.html) offered by EE after migration.